 Despite having a below average smoking rate, Connecticut has a lung cancer incidence rate similar to average.
 However, the state also has more screening centers per population than average, which could contribute to having both an above average rate of surgery during the initial round of treatment and a better than average survival rate.

-Connecticut residents can lower their risk of being diagnosed withlung cancer, as well as the risk of those around them, through these steps:
+Connecticut residents can lower their risk of lung cancer, as well as the risk of those around them, through these steps:

+Talk to your healthcare provider if you meet the high-risk criteria, and encourage others who meet the criteria to do the same:

+55-80 years of age

+Have a 30 pack-year history of smoking (this means 1 pack a day for 30 years, 2 packs a day for 15 years, etc.)

+AND, are a current smoker, or have quit within the last 15 years

 Quit smoking, or don’t start.

 If you or someone you know is ready to quit smoking, the American Lung Association is here to help.
 Our Freedom From Smoking program has helped over a million people quit smoking for good.